cakephp/docs/en/core-libraries/components/cookie.rst

     Allows you to change the encryption scheme.
 By default the 'cipher' scheme is used for backwards compatibility.
 However, you should always use either the 'rijndael' or 'aes' schemes.

-    .. versionchanged:: 2.2
-        The 'rijndael' type was added.

-    .. versionadded:: 2.5
-        The 'aes' type was added.

 .. meta::